stephan1373/eNMS/docs/source/base/installation.md

 open a Scrapli connection, and the models that one can access or create from the workflow builder global variables.

+Key parameters to be aware of:

+- `always_commit` (default: `false`) Always commit results and logs immediately after they are created when a service is running.
+This can help prevent various database issues that arise during a run.

 ### `database.json`
 The `setup/database.json` file contains database and schema configuration parameters.
 Make sure to include a new database engine section here if